jekil/awesome-hacking/_pages/index.rst

  Awesome Hacking
 =================

-Awesome hacking is a curated list of **hacking tools**.
+Awesome hacking is a curated list of **hacking tools** for hackers, pentesters and security researchers.
 Its goal is to collect, classify and make awesome tools easy to find by humans, creating a **toolset** you can checkout and update with one command.

 You can checkout all the tools with the following command::